 What is Considered a Commercial Vehicle in North Carolina?

-North Carolina’s roads and highways are heavily trafficked by trucks and tractor-trailers.
-These vehicles are subject to trucking rules and regulations, but you might be wondering, “What is considered a commercial vehicle in North Carolina?”
+Roads and highways are heavily trafficked by trucks and tractor-trailers.
+These vehicles are subject to trucking rules and regulations, but you might be wondering, “What is considered a commercial vehicle?”

-In this article, we’ll break down exactly what makes a truck, van, or tractor-trailer a commercial vehicle in North Carolina.
+In this article, we’ll break down exactly what makes a truck, van, or tractor-trailer a commercial vehicle.

-Our North Carolina truck accident lawyers have experienced handling cases involving all types of commercial vehicles and we would love to help you if you’ve been injured in a truck accident.
-For a FREE consultation with an experienced North Carolina truck accident lawyer, please call 1-800-525-7111 or complete the fast and easy form below.
+Our truck accident lawyers have experienced handling cases involving all types of commercial vehicles and we would love to help you if you’ve been injured in a truck accident.
+For a FREE consultation with an experienced truck accident lawyer, please call 1-800-525-7111 or complete the fast and easy form below.

 Gross Vehicle Weight Rating (GVWR) and Commercial Vehicles

 Commercial vehicle designation depends on a vehicle’s gross vehicle weight rating (GVWR).
 GVWR is a rating that is determined by the vehicle manufacturer.
-It represents the maximum combined weight of the vehicle, cargo, passengers, fuel, and other fluids.
+It represents the maximum combined weight of the:

 According to the North Carolina Department of Public Safety (NCDPS), vehicles with a GVWR of 10,001 lbs. or more that are used a part of a business (including a non-profit organization) and cross state lines are considered “commercial motor vehicles.”